anmol-raj-dev/amazon-review-refiner-policy-/index.md

+Privacy Policy for Amazon Review Refiner

+Amazon Review Refiner is designed with your privacy in mind.
+The extension does not collect, store, or transmit any personal data.
+All review analysis is performed locally in your browser, ensuring your information remains private and secure.

 ## Data Collection
 Amazon Review Refiner does **not** collect, store, or transmit any personal data or browsing history.
 Your privacy is our top priority.